 Reflections of Jay Walljasper

 Editor's Note: A year ago we lost Jay Walljasper, our dear friend of many years.
 He was an inspiration to all of us in the placemaking movement.
 As a writer and editor, he gave deep meaning to our images and wisdom about why social life is the core of community life.
 Today we still try to imagine how he would have responded to our stories as we develop them.
 In this way, we still feel his presence and guiding hand.
+In memory of Jay, we are honored to share his thoughts on the value of social life, excerpted from an article he wrote for us in June 2020.Fred Kent, Kathy Madden, Steve Davies, Ethan Kent, and Joshua Kent

 We all pondered what the world would look like after COVID.
 Now we know.
 What we realized we were missing has been recognized as an epidemic of isolation and loneliness.
-His earlier post resonates even more as we reckon with a world we know is not supporting the kind of communities we want.
+Jay's earlier post resonates even more as we reckon with a world we know is not supporting the kind of communities we want.

 As we ponder what the world will look like coming out of the COVID-19 pandemic, one outcome might be something quite unexpected— a new realization about what matters most in life.
 With billions of people today longing to bond again with friends and family while also mourning the loss of casual connections to neighbors and passers-by — it is becoming clearer that the foundation of our happiness and fulfillment is a rich social life.